• About

 December 2017 – Ongoing

-The Site C Clean Energy Project (Site C Project) is being constructed by British Columbia Hydro and Power Authority (BC Hydro) to provide 1,100 megawatts of energy capacity and approximately 5,100 gigawatt hours of energy each year into the Province of British Columbia’s (BC) integrated electricity system, consistent with the BC Clean Energy Act.
+The Site C Clean Energy Project (Site C Project) was constructed by British Columbia Hydro and Power Authority (BC Hydro) to provide 1,100 megawatts of energy capacity and approximately 5,100 gigawatt hours of energy each year into the Province of British Columbia’s (BC) integrated electricity system, consistent with the BC Clean Energy Act.
 The Site C Project is the third dam and generating station on the Peace River, located approximately 7 kilometres southwest of Fort St. John, which resides within the First Nations Treaty 8 Territory and the Peace River Region of BC.
-The AFDE Partnership was contracted by BC Hydro to construct the Generating Station and Spillways Civil Works contract of the Site C Project.
+The AFDE Partnership was contracted by BC Hydro to construct the Generating Station and Spillways Civil Works contract of the Site C Project, and ongoing works associated with Project completion.

 The Generating Station and Spillways Civil Works includes construction of the following permanent and temporary infrastructure: